deathworlders/online/content/books/deathworlders/chapter-74-ride-to-hell.md

 *Food.*

-Professor had been right, New York was *filled* with food, so much that Vemik could taste it on the air before he even stepped outside. *Shoo\-*ster bought him a hot dog on the walk over to the library, just as a little snack “before later.”
+Professor had been right, New York was *filled* with food, so much that Vemik could taste it on the air before he even stepped outside. *Shoo*-ster bought him a hot dog on the walk over to the library, just as a little snack “before later.”
 Apparently, hot dogs weren’t made from dog, which made Vemik happy.
 They seemed like friends, and people shouldn’t eat their friends.

 Giving his books to the library had been easy enough.
 The Humans had made a small ceremony of it, thanking him and handling the books with special reverence.
 Apparently they were going to be thoroughly scanned and spread across the world for people to read.